near/docs/docs/tutorials/intro-to-rust.md

 The above command is essentially setting special flags and optimizing the resulting `.wasm` file.
 At the end of the day it's simply a customized `cargo build --release` command that should look familiar [from Chapter 1](https://doc.rust-lang.org/1.30.0/book/2018-edition/ch01-03-hello-cargo.html).

-### Login with near-shell
+### Login with near-cli

-We're going to use `near-shell` to login to our account created earlier at the Wallet site.
+We're going to use `near-cli` to login to our account created earlier at the Wallet site.
 In your command prompt, navigate to the directory containing the `Cargo.toml` file.
 (It also contains the `src` directory.)

 ```bash
 near login